 For minor infections, adopt one or both of these treatments three times daily.
 Don’t remove your piercing and remove any tight clothing or obstructions.

-- Gently wipe around the piercing and any metal that’s showing
+- Gently wipe around the piercing and any metal that’s showing with a saltwater rinse

 - You may find crusting around the wound and dry skin.
 Don’t remove the scabbing unless it falls off naturally

 - Pat dry with a paper towel that doesn’t leave behind fibers

 - Repeat three times a day until the piercing is free from infection

 - Using antimicrobial soap, thoroughly wash your hands

 - Using the sterile saline solution, fill a shot glass or small container with the liquid

 - Submerge the pierced area in the solution